Sajid Javid: Family

 Javid was raised in a two-bed flat above a shop in Bristol with four brothers.
 His brother Bas Javid was Commander of Solihull Police division, and later promoted as Commander at Scotland Yard, in charge of front-line policing.
 Bas Javid had previously served in the Royal Navy, wherein his military service included the Gulf War, for which he received a commendation for teamwork and bravery.

 In 1997, Javid married his childhood sweetheart Laura King, whom he met while sharing a stapler at the local Commercial Union branch during a summer job.
 She is a church-going Christian and they have four children.
 The couple had their honeymoon in Israel.
 Their children are privately educated, something that Javid attributed to the couple's desire to "do what's best for them".
 The family own properties in Fulham, Chelsea, Bristol and Bromsgrove.
 They own a Cavapoo named Bailey, which featured prominently in Javid's 2019 campaign video to be Conservative Party leader.

 Javid's eldest brother Tariq died in July 2018 in "an unnatural death"; a full inquest was held, in which the coroner ruled Tariq had intentionally killed himself after drinking alcohol and taking codeine at the luxury South Lodge Hotel, which was near his home in Horsham.
 In a letter left to Sylvia, his partner of 15 years, Tariq suggested that, due to ill health, he would not "last long".
 Tariq was a successful businessman and managed a supermarket chain.

-His other siblings are Khalid, a financial advisor; Basit, a civil servant; and Atif, a multi-millionaire property tycoon.
+His other siblings are Khalid, a financial adviser; Basit, a civil servant; and Atif, a multi-millionaire property tycoon.

 Before he became an MP, Javid was briefly a director of Atif's main investment vehicle, SA Capital.